ritwikraha/Notes-on-Papers/r-mae/README.md

 - This configuration makes good use of the plentiful contextual information found in the pixels to pre-train the encoder.
 This pre-training helps the encoder to better understand and interpret pixel data.
 - For a visual representation of this system, refer to Figure 2 in the original document.
 <img width="399" alt="Screenshot 2023-07-07 at 1 29 13 AM" src="https://github.com/ritwikraha/Notes-on-Papers/assets/44690292/6d69996f-5007-416c-9e24-6ada0d17d62f">
-In summary:

-1. RAE, similar to MAE, uses an encoder and a decoder for region autoencoding.
-2. Both parts are constructed using ViT blocks.
-3. Just an encoder-decoder pair isn't sufficient, so they keep the MAE encoder in the RAE system.
-4. They use an extra 'neck' of ViT blocks to match dimensions and optionally distribute information.
-5. This setup effectively uses the plentiful pixel information to pre-train the encoder.

 ### One-to-many mapping